josephspurrier/golang-portable-windows/README.md

 ## Boilerplate Version and Build Date

-One feature I find really useful is the ability to set uninitialized variables at build time using [ldflags](http://stackoverflow.com/questions/11354518/golang-application-auto-build-versioning).
+One feature I find really useful is the ability to set uninitialized variables at build time using [ldflags](http://stackoverflow.com/questions/11354518/golang-application-auto-build-versioning) for build version and date.

 The BuildDate variable is automatically set in \workspace\__Global.cmd to: YYYYMMDDHHMMSSMM The Version variable is set in: \workspace\BuildVersion.txt